jakegough/MvcIntegrationTestFramework/README.md

 ---------------

 Simple Injector's `[assembly: WebActivator.PostApplicationStartMethod(...)]` injection causes problems with the ASP.Net hosting enviroment.
-There is an experimental `AppHost.UseExperimentalSetup` flag that can be set to try to work around this, but it is very unreliable at present.

 You can remove the assembly level injector and call your setup from `Global.aspx` to solve this.

 System.Web.Optimization
 ------------------------

 The Bundle provider for System.Web.Optimization can cause issues when running tests.
 To work around this, call `BundleTable.VirtualPathProvider = new TestVPP();` before you call `AppHost.Simulate`, with `TestVPP` defined: